Running a blog in 2026 is amazing… until you remember that the internet has rules. Real rules. With real fines attached.

 A Disclaimer protects you from legal liability — especially if you teach, advise, or make recommendations.

-This page should clearly state that:
+A disclaimer page should clearly state that:

 - You can’t guarantee results (because everyone is different).